BilldarBagdar/C4Device_32StepSequencer/README.md

 If you don't see "feedback display updates" on the C4 display (the LEDs and LCDs), double-check your midi port connections.
 Also try running the sequencer patch in standalone mode.
 Disconnect the remote script in Live and connect both Sequencer "C4 Midi" (in and out) ports to the C4 DIN ports.
 Close the "start in bypassing mode" patch and open the "start in processing mode" patch.
 This standalone configuration should work (without the remote script involved).
 If both the remote script and the sequencer work independently but not when chained, double-check that L1 loopback connection.
-Otherwise, start an "Issues" thread here.
+Otherwise, start or append to an "Issues" thread here.
 </p>
 <p>
-Now click the C4 MARKER button to initiate two changes.
-To switch the script from DEVICES mode (Track button) to USER mode (Marker button), and to switch the Sequencer patch to PROCESSING mode.
+Now with the remote script showing feedback successfully (through this sequencer's bypass), click the physical C4 MARKER button to initiate two changes.
+To switch the script from DEVICES mode (Track button) to USER mode (Marker button), and to switch the Sequencer patch to PROCESSING mode (via a midi message signal to javascript).
 (Alternatively, if the remote script was already in USER mode (because you pressed the MARKER button first), you would just open the Project>patch file named `openSequencerProcessing.maxpat`)  The C4 "display" might be blank at first after USER mode starts, but press the SPLIT button and you should see
 "page 1" (of the "bridge deck" data) display on the C4.
 Click SPLIT again and the "Page 0" data is displayed (properly this time).
 </p>
 <p>
-To Exit USER mode, Press and Hold the MARKER button then Press the LOCK button (try to release both MARKER and LOCK asap after pressing LOCK).
+To Exit USER mode, Press and Hold the MARKER button then Press the LOCK button.
 The remote script goes back to whatever other mode was active before going into USER mode and the sequencer patch goes back into "bypassing" mode.
 Keep reading (below) for sequencer operation details, and Markus's wiki for remote script operation details.
 Enjoy.
 Have fun.
 </p>
 <p>
-It is best practice to exit USER mode before you load or reload another session in Live because the "new set" won't open with the remote script in USER mode and the sequencer patch could get out-of-sync with the remote script in that case.
+It is best practice to exit USER mode before you load or reload another session in Live because the "new set" won't open with the remote script in USER mode and the sequencer patch will probably get out-of-sync with the remote script in that case.
 </p>
 <p>
-A similarly important practice for your local system is calibrating the "midi loopback sync delay" subtracted from the RTC Midi Out port in Live Midi Options (Options>Midi tab)
+A similarly important practice for your local system is calibrating the "midi sync delay" subtracted from the RTC Midi Out port in Live Midi Options (Options>Midi tab), for example, could be any RTC source/Note destination "daw".
+You want to send out the RTC "early" so the Notes come back "on time".
-Every different session could impart subtly different amounts of latency.  -2.5 to -5.0 milliseconds or more (negative).
+Every different session could impart subtly different amounts of latency.  -2.5 to -5.0 milliseconds or more (negative) is typical.
 You can also use this setting creatively, like a midi delay.
 </p>
 <h4>Updates since v1.0</h4>
 <ul>
-<li>The Sequencer no longer does any pitch coercion (to C minor pentatonic), except to scale the Note values output between 12 and 120 (i.e. a normal piano's 10 octave range)</li>
+<li>You can now save and load sequencer dictionary JSON files. (from/to the project/data/c4Controllers folder by default)</li>
+<li>The sequencer now has a VERBOSE mode that applies when the remote script is NOT in USER mode so the sequencer will keep sending Notes (but not updating the C4 display).
+For example, when
+the script is in USER mode, the Spot/Erase button acts like a vehicle's clutch.
+Meaning when the red Spot/Erase LED is ON you've "stepped on the clutch" and disengaged from the
+(external RTC) Transport so the sequencer stops running (next list item about Spot/Erase applies here too).
+When the script is NOT in USER mode, the clutch is engaged by default
+(the sequencer is QUIET), but you can "let off the clutch" outside of USER mode by setting the sequencer to VERBOSE mode to re-engage with the RTC Transport and let the sequencer run (outputting Notes only, no "display updates")</li>
 <li>When the sequencer is in "External Transport" mode, the "Spot/Erase" button controls whether the sequencer "follows" the RTC signals.
 When the Spot/Erase LED is ON,
 the sequencer is "disengaged" from the "External Transport" so the sequencer doesn't run.
-This Spot/Erase LED behavior is opposite to its behavior when in "Internal Transport" mode where LED ON means internal transport is driving the sequencer pulses.</li>
+This Spot/Erase LED behavior is opposite to its behavior when in "Internal Transport" mode where LED ON means internal transport is driving the sequencer pulses.
+If you are in USER mode and using MAX Transport instead of RTC, and you leave USER mode with a VERBOSE sequencer sending Notes, you have to return to USER mode to STOP the Max Transport using the physical Spot/Erase button (QUIETing the sequencer Note output won't stop the Max Transport)</li>
+<li>The Sequencer no longer does any pitch coercion (to C minor pentatonic), except to scale the Note values output between 12 and 120 (i.e. a normal piano's 10 octave range)</li>
 <li>An encoder's stored "pressedValue" now supplements the sequencer's randomly generated (scaled between 50 and 120) velocity for that sequence step.
 (If the Pressed value is 78 or higher,
 every note output will have the maximum 128 velocity) If the sequencer is running, and the encoder button "isPressed" when the "hot step" hits, the encoder's "pressedValue" is still used for that step's Note value too (v1 behavior)</li>